 The twimii version of a Vegetarian Shepherd’s Pie used an instant gravy mix which is much easier way of making shepherd’s pie – and it tastes better too.

 Actually the old twimii Vegetarian Shepherd’s Pie wasn’t vegetarian.
 I’m sorry.
 I thought the gravy I was using was vegetarian.
 Turns out it wasn’t.
-Anyway making this with instant gravy granules with just some things added in – like a splash of wine, some wholegrain mustard and a little tomato purée – is, for me, the easiest way to make a nice Shepherd’s Pie.
+Anyway using instant gravy granules with a splash of wine, some wholegrain mustard and a little tomato purée is the easiest way to make a nice Shepherd’s Pie.

 2 - 3 tablespoons gravy mix blended with 2 - 3 tablespoons of hot water

 1 heaped teaspoon wholegrain mustard

 1 generous splash of red wine